by Texas Homesteader ~

-But for my own plate I decided on some ultra-spicy specialty habanero salsa and a hearty helping of RancherMan’s pico.
+But for mine I decided on some ultra-spicy specialty habanero salsa and a hearty helping of RancherMan’s pico.
 (I’m not gonna lie, there’s always precious little of RancherMan’s homemade pico de gallo left after our meal)

 Now that our plates are filled with deliciousness, it’s time to dig in!